likicv/usysml-test-cases/README.md

 # Background

-SysML v2 is the next generation of the OMG Systems Modeling Language (SysML) that is currently under development.
+SysML v2 is the next generation of the OMG Systems Modeling Language (SysML) currently under development.
 The objective of SysML v2 to enable more effective model-based systems engineering (MBSE).
 The uSysML (‘micro SysML’) project is an approach to the development of SysML v2 test cases based on the decomposability of SysML v2.
 The objective of this work is
 twofold: (1) to generate input that would promote consideration,